obsidiansystems/seven-guis-vty/TemperatureConverter.md

   return $ fmap (\_ -> ()) getout
 ```

-You should play around with it in the UI to make sure it actually does what we promise you!
+You should play around with this in your UI to make sure it actually does what we promise you.

 ![](images/temperature/bidirectional.png)